 Billy has complained to his supervisor that Paola is harassing him and expresses how distraught he is.
 The supervisor listens and informs Billy of who else he can talk to for more information on his options.
 She shows empathy for Billy in the face of his distress.
-It is not appropriate for the supervisor to express any support for his view or interpretation of the situation that Paola is harassing him.
+She does not however express any support for his view or interpretation of the situation that Paola is harassing him.
 In this regard the supervisor takes no position at this point.
-Instead, she tells Billy: I am sorry to see you so upset and clearly you are very affected by this situation.
-It is not appropriate for her to say to Billy: it is very tough to deal with harassment.
+So she tells him: I am sorry to see you so upset and clearly you are very affected by this situation.
+She does not tell him: it is very tough to deal with harassment.